-Scientific Name: Bothrichilus boa
+Scientific Name: Bothrochilus Boa

-The stunning ringed python, Bothrichilus boa is a common snake in New Guinea.
+The stunning ringed python, Bothrochilus boa is a common snake in New Guinea.
 Currently, there is no recognizable subspecies.
 Rarely do they exceed a length of six feet and their average length lies between four and five feet.
-Their body pattern varies form one species to another.
+Their body pattern varies from one species to another.
 Usually, they have a very bright orange hue, which is almost fluorescent.
 The black bands create an interesting contrast, giving it its magnificence, though this decreases with age.
 This is when the orange gradually fades to brown.
 The ringed pythons have spectacular shimmering scales.
 An additional important characteristic is that they possess a light spot directly behind the ear.
 They feed on small mammals while hatchlings feed on juvenile rodents and lizards.

 This monotypic genus of snake inhabits the northeastern part of Papua New Guinea as well as the Bismarck Archipelago.
 Additional, they inhabit areas like New Ireland, Umboi, New Britain, New Hanover Islands and Nissan Island.